LarisaLG/Candy/README.md

 **Home page**

 At the top of the Homepage, to attract the visitor's attention, samples of work are presented in the Seasonal Bestsellers section.
-Below is section "About me", which allows you to get a little idea about the owner of the site and what she does.
+Below is the section "About me", which allows you to get a little idea about the owner of the site and what she does.
 Next to the short brief there is also an image of the Hero, corresponding to the theme of the site.

 **Showcase page**